 - Must not have dismissed your own bankruptcy case to prevent creditors from recovering property

 Additionally, each bankruptcy chapter has its requirements.

 For Chapter 7

-If you don’t qualify for chapter 7, you may be able to convert your filing to a chapter 13.
+If you don't qualify for a chapter 7 straight bankruptcy, you may be able to convert your filing to chapter 13.

 For Chapter 13